spizzl/myblog/content/blog/plattypwn-quark.md

 title = 'Plattypwn Quark'
 date = 2025-11-16T18:27:41+01:00
 draft = false
+[params]
-shortdesc = "What happens if you mix LaTeX and Markdown?"
+  description = "What happens if you mix LaTeX and Markdown?"
 +++

 I was lucky enough to participate in PlatyPWN 2025 on-site, hosted by members of the HPI in Potsdam.
 The challenges ranged from easy to hard across a lot of different fields.